Dr Amanda Phoon Nguyen

 Amanda is Vice President of the Dental Specialists Society of Western Australia.

-Amanda is involved with dental student teaching as an adjunct senior lecturer, and has a public appointment at the Oral Medicine Clinic at the Oral Health Centre of Western Australia Annex in Sir Charles Gairdner Hospital, Nedlands WA.
+Amanda is a Consultant at the Perth Children's Hospital.
+She is also involved with dental student teaching as an adjunct senior lecturer, and has a public appointment at the Oral Medicine Clinic at the Oral Health Centre of Western Australia Annex in Sir Charles Gairdner Hospital, Nedlands WA.

 Amanda actively volunteers for the Perth Children's Hospital Foundation, the Healing Smiles program which provides pro-bono dental treatment for domestic violence victims, and organizes fundraisers for organizations such as the Cancer Council of Western Australia and Red Cross Australia.